WasfiJ/argparse2/README.md

 # argparse2
-Enhanced argparse (argument parsing for Python)
+Enhanced argparse (argument parsing for Python).

 This is a modified argparse from [CPython](https://github.com/python/cpython "CPython") (2025.01.01) with added features.